yunyaogu/yunyaogu.github.io/README.md

 ---

-##  DO NOT MESS WITH THE FORMER DESIGNER WHO KNOWS Python 3 Coding:
+##  Combat Micro-aggressions with Confidence: Need Grabbable Technicians to Gain Alpha Confidence?
+Try The Stripe in Healthcare Service.
+DM for Collab.
-####  Need Grabbable Technicians to Gain Alpha Confidence, DM for Collab - Try my self coded Python Game called "Massage Technician Raising Game", write down whoever invented the Micro-aggresion to be your technician.
+####  Try my self coded Python Game called "Massage Technician Raising Game", write down whoever invented the Micro-aggresion to be your technician.
+DO NOT MESS WITH THE FORMER DESIGNER WHO KNOWS Python 3 Coding.

 ![1st draft prototype of Python Game Interface - to be iterated](https://imgpx.com/en/0TEhraUmYiR7.webp)